When UCSF's Charles Chiu was tapped by the CDC to sequence viral strains from throughout California, he knew he needed more capacity.

-Next-generation sequencing (NGS) has the unique ability to support scientists, researchers, public health officials and health care professionals on the front lines.
-It helps us understand transmission routes, comorbidities, mutation rates, serves as a foundation for vaccine development and therapies, and ultimately helps predict and prevent future outbreaks.Learn More from CMO Phil Febbo
+NGS has the unique ability to support scientists, researchers, public health officials and health care professionals on the front lines.
+It helps us understand transmission routes, comorbidities, and mutation rates, serves as a foundation for vaccine development and therapies, and ultimately helps predict and prevent future outbreaks.Learn More from CMO Phil Febbo

 With our decades of experience, vast global reach, support across countries and languages, as well as data transparency, we are afforded a humbling opportunity to quickly connect and support local and global resources to fight this pandemic across the world.